 Are accommodations available for students with learning and/or physical disabilities?

 SAI is committed to doing everything in our power to provide accommodations to all students who require them.
-Students with disabilities are encouraged to begin planning their study abroad experience well in advance, and to begin their search by speaking with an SAI admissions counselor.
+Students with disabilities are encouraged to begin planning their study abroad experience well in advance, and to begin their search by speaking with a SAI Admissions Counselor.
 This allows ample time to identify the right program for each student, and for SAI to provide accommodations to the best of our abilities.
 For more see Student Diversity.